chaarlie/featured-content/README.md

 ## Hi there!

-This is sample API serving as a proxy for the Wikimedia Content Api.
+This is a sample API serving as a proxy for the Wikimedia Content API.

-Key height lights:
+Key highlights:

 1. Implements CQRS in NestJS
 1. Implements microservice architecture through monorepos